 Stand With Me is a 501(c)3 organization which has been created to serve veterens who have a service-related mental health disability.

-Stand With Me does not train dogs for the veteran.
+Stand With Me does a great deal more than just train dogs for disabled veterans.

 Assistance Dog / Service Dog - Team Training